Corinium Museum: Origins

 Two private museums came into being from the mid-nineteenth century in Cirencester, and both were the result of the increasing quantity of Roman artifacts coming to light as the town developed.
 In 1856 the Bathurst family of Cirencester Park built a museum (still extant but no longer a museum) on Tetbury Road to house the two Roman Mosaics (Hunting Dogs and Spring Mosaics) that had recently been found under Dyer Street.
 Later Wilfred Cripps, a member of a prosperous Cotswold wool merchant family, with his wife Helena, began collecting some of the many Roman items that were being found, and in 1889 built an extension to their substantial home on Thomas Street to house them.
 The gradual expansion of housing to the south of the town centre, onto areas that had been undisturbed since Roman times, was one source of material.
-Alongside this, there were the works needed for the Railway, which arrived in 1841 and an on-going process of installing drainage, water supply, gaspipes and later electricity supplies, each of which required ditches which cut through the archaeological leyers and brought more finds to light.
+Alongside this, there were the works needed for the Railway, which arrived in 1841 and an on-going process of installing drainage, water supply, gaspipes and later electricity supplies, each of which required ditches which cut through the archaeological layers and brought more finds to light.
 Both museums had their adherants.
 The Cripps sent reports of new finds to Professor F Haverfield at Oxford, while the 5th Earl Bathurst became a member of the British Archaeological Association and served a term as president in 1868.